Everything You Need to Know About Roofing, Part 1: Roofing 101

 A Complete Introduction to Roofing Terms and Design

-The roof of your home can account for up to 40 percent of your home’s exterior.
+The roof of your home can account for up to 40% of your home’s exterior.
 From curb appeal to home safety, it’s important to understand what keeps your home looking sharp and (more importantly) dry.

 Most homeowners will need to replace a roof at some point, but many don’t know where to start.
-That’s why we’ve outlined the most common roofing terms and components to be familiar with before starting any roofing project.
+That’s why we’ve outlined the most common roofing terms and components you should know before starting any roofing project.

-Shingles: These can be made of a variety of materials, but their main purpose is to protect underlying sheathing from the weather.
+Shingles: There are several types of shingle materials, but their main purpose is to protect underlying sheathing from the weather.
 Shingles are traditionally measured in squares.
-A square of shingles is 100 square feet, so if you know your roof is 25,000 square feet you will need to order 25 squares.
+A square of shingles is 100 square feet, so if you know your roof is 2,500 square feet you will need to order 25 squares.

 Sheathing: Boards or sheet material that are attached to the rafters that cover your home.
 This is also referred to as the deck of a roof.

-Trim: Installed to protect the seam in the roof along a hip or ridge (see more on hips and ridges below).
+Trim: Installed to protect the seam in the roof along a hip or ridge.

 Rafters: These are the wood or metal slats inside your home that support the sheathing and shingles.
 They’re a bit like the skeleton for your roof.